Love Never Fails (Kathie Lee Gifford song): Sandy and Junior version

 "Love Never Fails" was covered by the Brazilian pop duo Sandy & Junior and released as the lead single for Sandy & Junior (in Brazil, Sandy & Júnior Internacional), their twelfth studio album.
 The single was released worldwide in June 2002, as their first attempt to reach international markets.
-Sandy & Junior recorded the song in four different languages (English, Spanish, French and Portuguese), and music videos to each version were commissioned.
+Sandy & Junior recorded the song in four different languages (English, Spanish, French, and Portuguese), and music videos to each version were commissioned.

 Background

 "Love Never Fails", as well as the whole Sandy & Junior album, was recorded in Los Angeles.
-The lyrics were adapted to three languages: Spanish, Portuguese and French, as "El Amor No Fallará", "O Amor Nos Guiará" and "L'Amour...
-Ce Remede" respectively.
+The lyrics were adapted to three languages: Spanish, Portuguese, and French, as "El Amor No Fallará", "O Amor Nos Guiará", and "L'Amour… Ce Remede" respectively.

-The Spanish lyrics were written by Nacho Maño and the Portuguese lyrics were adapted by Sandy herself along with the Brazilian songwriter Dudu Falcão.
+The Spanish lyrics were written by Nacho Mañó and the Portuguese lyrics were adapted by Sandy herself along with the Brazilian songwriter Dudu Falcão.
 The French version was written by Boris Bergman and recorded in Paris along with "Le Pire Des Mots", the French version of "Words Are Not Enough".
-When asked about recording the song in French, Sandy said, "I've never speaken French (...)
-I've had a one-hour class to learn this song, and another hour to learn the song that I'm still going to record."
+When asked about recording the song in French, Sandy said, "I've never spoken French (…) I've had a one-hour class to learn this song, and another hour to learn the song that I'm still going to record."

 About the meaning of the song, Sandy & Junior said in an interview, "This song, 'Love Never Fails', could be about a boyfriend or a girlfriend, but we sing this song to our Mom and Dad."